samestrin/advanced-console-log/docs/performance-considerations.md

 Memory usage tracking is an optional feature that can be enabled using the `includeMemoryUsage` configuration.
 If this information is not needed, disable memory tracking to reduce the computational cost associated with collecting and formatting memory statistics.

 - **`includeMemoryUsage`**: Set to `false` to disable memory usage tracking.
-- **`memoryCheckFrequency`**: If memory tracking is required, adjust the frequency of checks to reduce performance impact.
+- **`memoryUpdateInterval`**: If memory tracking is required, adjust the frequency of checks (in ms) to reduce performance impact.
+Use a larger value to limit the frequency of memory checks.

 #### Example: